Channel Dash: Morning

 News of the sighting was rushed to 11 Group and the Navy at Dover by 11:05 a.m.
 (One pilot then mentioned a big ship and a certain sighting was received as he was being debriefed.)
 By coincidence, two senior fighter pilots from RAF Kenley had decided to fly an intruder mission to the French coast at 10:10 a.m., while the other pilots were grounded due to the bad weather.
-The pair spotted two Messerschmitt Bf 109s (Bf 109) and attacked, then found themselves over a German flotilla of two big ships, a destroyer screen and an outer ring of E-boats.
+The pair spotted two Messerschmitt Bf 109s (Bf 109) and attacked, then found themselves over two big ships, a destroyer screen and an outer ring of E-boats.
 The Spitfires were dived on by about 12 German fighters and escaped through anti-aircraft fire from the ships, strafed an E-boat and made off at wave-top height.
-After they landed at 11:09 a.m., the pilots reported that the German ships had been 16 nmi off Le Touquet at 10:42 a.m. by 11:25 a.m., the alarm had been raised that the Brest Group was entering the Straits of Dover with air cover.
+After they landed at 11:09 a.m., the pilots reported that the German ships had been 16 nmi off Le Touquet at 10:42 a.m.
+By 11:25 a.m., the alarm had been raised that the Brest Group was entering the Straits of Dover with air cover.

 At 11:27 a.m.
 Bomber Command had been alerted that the Brest Group was near Dover and warned the groups to be ready.
 Including aircraft that had flown the night before and those at four hours' notice, Air Marshal Richard Peirse had about 250 aircraft but the 100 bombers on two hours' notice had been loaded with semi-armour-piercing bombs which were effective only if dropped from 7000 ft or higher.
 Visibility was poor with rain and 8/10ths to 10/10ths cloud cover, down to 700 ft and unless there were breaks in the cloud just when needed the task was impossible.
 Peirse ordered general-purpose bombs to be loaded, which could only cause superficial blast damage and attacks at low altitude, in the hope that the attacks would distract the Brest Group as Coastal Command and the Navy made torpedo attacks.